yami2200/VV-ESIR-TP2/sujet.md

 To obtain and use PMD, consult the instructions given in https://pmd.github.io/pmd/pmd_userdocs_installation.html

-The folder [javaparser-starter](code/javaparser-starter) containsthe code of an application that uses JavaParser to print all public classes and public methods from a given project.
+The folder [javaparser-starter](code/javaparser-starter) contains the code of an application that uses JavaParser to print all public classes and public methods from a given project.
 You can use this example as a starting point for all exercises using JavaParser.

 We recommend you use the following projects as input for the exercises: